Assessments

 • Processing speed: ability to scan, process and identify information accurately.

-The assessment tool used depends on the client's age.
+The assessment tool used depends on the client's age and reason for referral.
 A guide on the age ranges covered by these tests is provided below:

 • WPPSI-IV (pre-school & primary) - 4 years to 7 years 7 months